maomlab/Poc4/README.md

     cd Poc4
     # follow the instructions in install.sh to setup the environment

+Installation should be feasible in 30 minutes, but if you run into trouble please reach out for assitance.

-then run the scripts in the `scripts` directory one at a time.
+Then run the scripts in the `scripts` directory one at a time.
 This will use data in the `data/` directory, and create files in the `intermediate_data/` and `product/`directories.
+This will use a mix of different local, compute-cluster jobs using both CPU and GPU resources.
+Specific paths and parameters may need to adjusted to work with your system.

 The computational workflow builds on the following tools:
   * [Frame2seq](https://github.com/dakpinaroglu/Frame2seq)